Rustic Canyon Real Estate

-One of the LA Westside's most private and architecturally distinctive enclaves—where winding roads, mature oaks, and museum-quality homes create an atmosphere of seclusion just minutes from the coast.
+One of the LA Westside's most private enclaves — architectural homes from ~$6.4M, winding tree-canopied roads, and museum-quality residences by Ray Kappe and Craig Ellwood, minutes from the coast.

-Rustic Canyon is the Westside's best-kept secret.
-Tucked between Santa Monica Canyon and Brentwood, this intimate neighborhood is defined by its winding, tree-canopied roads and a profound sense of privacy that's nearly impossible to find this close to the Pacific.
-The homes here aren't just residences—they're architectural statements nestled among ancient oaks and native sycamores.
+Rustic Canyon is a luxury residential enclave on the LA Westside, tucked between Santa Monica Canyon and Brentwood, with a median home price around $6.4M.
+Defined by winding, tree-canopied roads and a profound sense of privacy nearly impossible to find this close to the Pacific, the homes here aren't just residences — they're architectural statements nestled among ancient oaks and native sycamores.

 What draws sophisticated buyers to Rustic Canyon is the rare combination of seclusion and access.
 You're minutes from the beach, San Vicente's restaurants, and Santa Monica's shops, yet the canyon's geography creates a world apart.
 Rustic Canyon homes for sale are among the most coveted on the Westside, featuring significant architectural pedigree from designers like Ray Kappe, Craig Ellwood, and a new generation of modernists who've embraced the canyon's dramatic topography.